OOI-RCA-APL/ceres/docs/development.md

 ```

 Delegation rebuilds only the CLI binary, so a change to the extension crates still needs
-`make install` in the checkout. `--development-console-port` serves the dev console on
+`make install` in the checkout. `--no-development-source` turns a standing source off for
+one command, and the `CERES_NO_DEVELOPMENT_SOURCE` environment variable turns it off for
+a whole session, either flag beating both variables. `--development-console-port` serves
-its own port instead, leaving the built-in one where it is.
+the dev console on its own port instead, leaving the built-in one where it is.

 ## Testing